Last revised: March 6, 2023

 We do not use your personal information for automated individual decision-making.

 Data Subject Rights.
 If you are located in the EEA, you may be able to exercise the following rights in relation to the personal information about you that we have collected, subject to certain exemptions and limitations at law.
-The provisions below only apply to the extent your personal data is covered by the GDPR.
+The provisions below only apply to the extent your personal information is covered by the GDPR.
 Please note that to the extent the exercise of these rights limits our ability to process personal information, we may not be able to provide our Services to individuals who exercise these rights, or to otherwise engage with such individuals going forward.
 In addition, your rights and choices may be limited in certain cases.
 For example, in some cases we may be required or allowed by law to keep certain personal information and may be unable to fulfill an erasure request.

 The Right of Access